Preview: The Lawyer's 7-Step Conflict Checklist | Law for Love

 (Think Like a Lawyer: Analyze the Contractual Obligation)

-If you are waiting for your partner to give you peace, confidence, or security, you are giving them control over your emotional state.
-This is a fatal flaw in the emotional contract.
-Of the needs listed in Step 2, which ones can only be filled by you (e.g., spiritual fulfillment, self-worth, physical health)?
-Draw a legal line in the sand: what are the needs you must meet for yourself, regardless of your spouse's actions?
+If you are waiting for your partner to give you peace or security, you are giving them control over your emotional state.
+This is a fatal flaw.
+Of your needs, which ones can only be filled by you (e.g., spiritual fulfillment, self-worth)?
+Draw a legal line in the sand.
 This is where your personal power is restored.

 Professional Resource

-For guided assistance through the exact legal framework practiced by every attorney, access our FIRAC For Families Digital Conflict Analysis Tool by visiting . . .
+For guided assistance through the exact legal framework practiced by every attorney, access our Digital Conflict Analysis Tool.